-This schedule is to be completed only if the corporation has activities in another state and has income, losses, expenses, or deductions which are to be allocated ("non-business") rather than apportioned.
+This schedule is to be completed only if the corporation has activities in another state and has income, losses, expenses, or deductions which are to be allocated ("nonbusiness") rather than apportioned.

-On lines 1a through 1i, enter any non-business income or losses, including gains (losses) from the disposition of nonbusiness assets.
-Enter any expenses associated with such income (loss) including indirect expenses (such as interest expense pro-rated to "non-business" assets).
+On lines 1a through 1i, enter any nonbusiness income or losses including gains (losses) from the disposition of nonbusiness assets.
+Enter any expenses associated with such income (loss) including indirect expenses (such as nonbusiness assets.
+Enter any expenses associated with such income (loss) including indirect expenses (such as interest expense pro-rated to "nonbusiness" assets).

-Enter in Column A each item of non-business income or loss allocated to any state, including Mississippi, and the related expenses in Column C.
+Enter in Column A each item of nonbusiness income or loss allocated to any state, including Mississippi, and the related expenses in Column C.

-Enter in Column B items allocated to Mississippi and the related expenses in Column D.
+Enter in Column B items allocated to Mississippi, and the related expenses in Column D.